vtnorton/TrueDarkMode/README.md

 ### To download this extension, go to vtnorton.com/truedarkmode, there you can find the full changelog and more information.

 ## About the extension
-It doesn’t matter of you Windows is on dark mode or on the light mode.
-The websites you visit isn't, so this Microsoft Edge extension is about to change it.
-When enabled, this extension will put your favorite web site on the dark mode!
-So don't forget to put Windows and Edge on Dark Mode
+It doesn’t matter of your Windows is in dark mode or in the light mode.
+The websites you visit aren't, so this Microsoft Edge extension is about to change it.
+When enabled, this extension will put your favorite web site in the dark mode!
+So don't forget to put Windows and Edge in Dark Mode

 ### To download this extension, go to vtnorton.com/truedarkmode, there you can find the full changelog and more information.